 Mark Messier did it all in a career that spanned 25 NHL seasons over four decades.
 He’s the only player in NHL history to captain two different professional teams to championships; he won five Stanley Cups with the Edmonton Oilers and one with the New York Rangers—all in a span of ten years.
 Simply remarkable.

-The 15-time All-Star power forward is second on the all-time point scoring list with 1,851 points, trailing only Wayne Gretzky.
+The 15-time All-Star power forward is third on the all-time point scoring list with 1,887 points, trailing only Wayne Gretzky and Jaromir Jagr.
 He played in 1,756 regular season games, behind only Gordie Howe’s 1,767.
 And he holds the record for most NHL regular season and playoff season games played at 1,992.

 Messier was nicknamed “the Moose” for his determination, aggression, and strength.
 He had power, playmaking skill, and a goal-scorer’s finesse.
 He was a fierce competitor whose intense leadership in the dressing room was as important as the goals he scored on the ice.
 In 1994, he earned a new moniker, “The Messiah” for leading the end of the Rangers’ 54-year Stanley Cup drought.